mazhuowen/LeetCode/优先级队列/#253 Meeting Rooms II.md

 Given an array of meeting time intervals consisting of start and end times `[[s1,e1],[s2,e2],...]` $(s_i < e_i)$, find the minimum number of conference rooms required.

-NOTE: input types have been changed on April 15, 2019.
+**Note**: input types have been changed on April 15, 2019.
 Please reset to default code definition to get new method signature.